cscorley/dissertation/chapters/3_method/1_approach.md

 Section \ref{sec:related-general}, but may be modified to fit the task required.
 The document extractor for the changesets parses each changeset for the removed, added, and context lines.
 From there, the text extractor tokenizes each line.
-The same preprocessor transformations occur in both the snapshot and changesets.
+The same preprocessor transformations occur for both snapshot and changeset corpora.
 This helps ensure that the snapshot vocabulary is a subset of the changeset vocabulary [@Corley-etal_2014].

 The right side of Figure \ref{fig:changeset-flt} illustrates the retrieval process.
 The key intuition to our approach is that a topic model such as LDA